 Finally, don’t forget the photo gallery.
 While you can add images to WordPress and display them on your site without a plugin, Modula will help you display your photos in fancy custom gallery displays WordPress can’t make on its own:

 All the plugins listed above are free.
-However, if you want to throw a little money at your site, you can purchase Spotlight PRO that costs $49/year.
+However, if you want to throw a little money at your site, you can purchase Spotlight PRO which costs $49/year.
 Spotlight is an Instagram feed plugin that displays your Instagram photos and videos on your WordPress website.

 Websites are quickly becoming a normal part of the wedding planning process.
 While creating a whole site for one event may seem challenging and time-consuming, with WordPress you can make a custom site without adding to the stress of planning your big day.